RikAllen/nncf_pytorch/docs/ConfigFile.md

             ],
         },
         "hw_config_type": "cpu", // If specified, the compression algorithms will use parameter presets that are more likely to result in best performance on a given HW type.
 Optional.
+        "hw_config_sub-type": "int5bfp"//When using Block Floating Point quantization a hw_config_subtype must be defined such as int5bfp.
+Only applicable whenhw_config_type is DLA
         "compression": [ // One or more definitions for the compression algorithms to be applied to the model; either a single JSON object or an array of JSON objects.
 See README for each compression algorithm for a description of the available config parameters.
             {
                 "algorithm": quantization,